ROCm/rocSHMEM/docs/api/coll.rst

 .. cpp:function:: __device__ void rocshmem_ctx_TYPENAME_wg_fcollect(rocshmem_ctx_t ctx, rocshmem_team_t team, TYPE *dest, const TYPE *source, int nelems)

-  :param ctx:    Context with which to perform this collective.
+  :param ctx:    Context with which to perform this collective
-  :param team:   The team participating in the collective.
+  :param team:   The team participating in the collective
-  :param dest:   Destination address.
-Must be an address on the
+  :param dest:   Destination address; Must be an address on the
-                 symmetric heap.
+                 symmetric heap
-  :param source: Source address.
-Must be an address on the symmetric
+  :param source: Source address; Must be an address on the symmetric
-                 heap.
+                 heap
   :param nelems: Number of data blocks transferred per pair of PEs.
   :returns:      None